 In some sense, these epic and interesting customs made us different from the world.
 Here, we have come up with some of the common beliefs and customs that surely can help you make your stay in this pristine and a little bit strange country.

 Some common beliefs and customs of Nepal

-- You cannot drink water by touching the mouth of the water jug with your lips.
-If you touch it with your lip then you are assumed as jhuto which means impure.
+You cannot drink water by touching the mouth of the water jug with your lips.
+If you touch it with your lip then you are considered jhuto which means impure.

-- In some Hindu shrine, only Hindus are allowed to enter.
+In some Hindu shrines, only Hindus are allowed to enter.